theworldasastage/hugo/content/about.md

 Hi there and welcome!

-I am Baptiste Coulange and I am the co-founder and remote CTO of [Cornis](http://web.cornis.fr/en/pages/home) since 2011, a company using machine learning and data processing to make wind turbines inspections more efficient.
+I am Baptiste Coulange, and I am the co-founder and remote CTO of [Cornis](http://web.cornis.fr/en/pages/home) since 2011, a company using machine learning and data processing to make wind turbines inspections more efficient.
 Under the stage name Nicolas Tupégabet (I love anagrams!)
-I'm a podcaster on the weekly french popular science podcast [Podcast Science](http://podcastscience.fm) created in 2010.
-I've started improvisation more than 10 years ago in France and now improvise through workshops or with the [Barcelona Improv Group community](https://www.barcelonaimprovgroup.com/).
+I'm a podcaster on the weekly French popular science podcast [Podcast Science](http://podcastscience.fm) created in 2010.
+I started improvisation more than 10 years ago in France and now improvise through workshops or with the [Barcelona Improv Group community](https://www.barcelonaimprovgroup.com/).

 {{< partial "mailing" "Get my new posts sent right to your inbox.">}}